khrona/awesomium-net-wiki/wpf/walkthrough-webcontrol.md

 **To test Awesomium features**

-1. Hover over links in the opened page and see the target URL in the **status-box**.
+1. Hover over links in the opened page and see the target URL in the **status-bar**.
-2. Right-click the in the page, on links and finally on Awesomium's logo, to see the predefined [`WebControlContextMenu`](http://docs.awesomium.net/?tc=T_Awesomium_Windows_Controls_WebControlContextMenu).
+2. Right-click in the page, on links and finally on Awesomium's logo, to see the predefined [`WebControlContextMenu`](http://docs.awesomium.net/?tc=T_Awesomium_Windows_Controls_WebControlContextMenu).

    The items of the menu change depending on the context.
 When you right-click the logo, you are also given an option to download and **save the image**.
 3. Click in the **address-box**.